supertask/AIShaderExamples/README.md

 # AIShaderExamples

 text-to-shader examples with ChatGPT GPT-4.
+Each example has prompt text and Unity scene.
+Please take a look.

 ## Shader